soulhotel/Vertical-Tabs-Firefox-CSS/README.md

 - Pinned tabs, fixed
 - Body, Nav bar, random lines pushing things to the side, fixed
 - Scrolling fixed
+- 1.1 patch - title bar buttons are fixed, no need for extension replacement

 ## Modifications
 - Auto hiding tabs, without pushing the browser to the side